 I wasn’t too sure about Ultraviolence when it released, but would probably list it as my favourite Lana album today.
 I wasn’t too sure about Honeymoon, either.
 Sure enough, it grew on me.
 Same story with Lust for Life.
 When it comes to Lana, the initial singles never seem to grab me as much as the full album.
 I can’t just listen to a couple of tracks — I need the spellbinding experience of a Lana soundscape to finally envelope me.

 It’s always tough to pick a stand-out track from Lana, and this year I have adored Lust for Life (ft.
-The Weeknd), Coachella — Woodstock in My Mind, White Mustang, and Beautiful People Beautiful Problems (ft.
+The Weeknd), Coachella — Woodstock in My Mind, White Mustang, Heroin, and Beautiful People Beautiful Problems (ft.
 Stevie Nicks), but must spotlight Love in the end, for the enchanting vocals and beautiful lyricism.
 It’s pure, unadulterated Lana.

 Look at you kids with your vintage music